scalar-labs/scalardb/README.md

 The code formatter is automatically executed when commiting files.
 A commit will fail and be formatted by the formatter when any invalid code format is detected.
 Try to commit the change again.

+### Exception and log message guideline

+All the exception and log messages in this project are consistent with the following guideline.

+- The first character is capitalized
+- The message should not end with punctuation

+Follow the guideline when you contribute to this project.

 ## License
 ScalarDB is dual-licensed under both the Apache 2.0 License (found in the LICENSE file in the root directory) and a commercial license.
 You may select, at your option, one of the above-listed licenses.